-Pine nuts are an optional but delicious addition to this Sautéed Kale with Balsamic Glazed Shallots.
+Pine nuts are an optional but delicious addition to this Easy Sautéed Kale with Balsamic Glazed Shallots.
 Even with the pine nuts, this recipe is gluten-free, vegan (egg- and dairy-free), low-carb, Paleo, keto and Whole30 friendly.
 If your loved one has an allergy to nuts or if you simply don’t have any pine nuts on hand, don’t worry, you can eliminate them to make this recipe nut-free, as well.
 Most of the flavor comes from the balsamic glazed shallots, so this kale is fantastic either way!

 Health Benefits & Nutrition Info